-- MCLIP (Chartered member of CILIP – Chartered Institute of Library and Information Professionals).
+- FCLIP (Fellow of CILIP – Chartered Institute of Library and Information Professionals).

-- Kirstie is specifically interested in improving services to students, teaching library and information skills and developing the use of virtual learning environments to support student learning.
+- Kirstie is specifically interested in improving services to students, student wellbeing, teaching library and information skills and developing the use of virtual learning environments to support student learning.

-Kirstie is a Chartered Librarian with 19 years experience of academic and health libraries within a variety of subject areas.
+Kirstie is a Chartered Librarian with 25 years experience of academic and health libraries within a variety of subject areas.
 She previously worked at a number of university libraries, including University of Westminster, University of Chester, UCL and Kings College London.
-Her role as Librarian involves looking after the College’s library, archives and records management.
-She currently sits on the following committees within College: Academic Policy Committee, Information & Communication Strategy Committee and Personnel.
+Her role as Librarian involves looking after the College’s library, archives, records management and GDPR.
+She currently sits on the following committees within College: Academic & Welfare Policy Committee and IT Strategy Committee.

 - Kirstie Preest, 2016, Presenting at LILAC, Sunrise (Newsletter of Cilip East of England), July, Issue 11.

 - Ryan Cronin, Isla Kuhn, Kirstie Preest & Catherine Reid, 2015, Teaching about teaching: The Librarians in Training Teaching Skills: Peer Support course, CULIB (Cambridge University Libraries Information Bulletin), Lent, Number 76.